joehand/web-cartography/readme.md

 We will have some class time each week for pairing on projects or getting help.
 We can help each other in Slack.
 Please see information about using Slack before asking.

 A lot of programming and making maps is about asking questions, so please ask!
-But the other side of that is that a lot of programming is learning how to answer questions.
+But the other side of that is that a lot of programming is learning how to answer your own questions.
 (The experience of programming offline is a testament to that - I still have trouble working offline sometimes, without the ability to look up syntax or common problems.)

 Guidelines for getting help: